 Cheesecake water bath tips and hacks

-Traditionally, cheesecake pans are wrapped in aluminum foil and placed in a large tray of boiling water.
-This is then transferred to a preheated oven.
-Of course, you can do that!
+Traditionally, cheesecake pans are wrapped in aluminum foil, placed in a large tray of boiling water then transferred to a preheated oven.

-Instead of wrapping your cake tin with foil, you can simply place your cake tin in a slightly larger cake pan or tin.
+Instead, simply place your cake pan in a slightly larger cake pan or tin.
 For example, if you have an 8-inch cake pan, place it in a 9 or 10-inch cake pan and place that in a tray of hot water!
 This is also demonstrated by Amy in the Kitchen.

 How to tell if your cheesecake is ready

-At around the 50-minute mark, jiggle your vegan gingerbread cheesecake slightly.
-The edges should look cooked (as they don't jiggle) but the middle of the cheesecake should wobble a little.
-That's when you can turn off the oven!
+After around 50 minutes, slightly jiggle your vegan gingerbread cheesecake.
+The edges should look cooked (as they don’t jiggle) but the middle of the cheesecake should wobble a little.
+That’s when you can turn off the oven!

 Leave the cheesecake in the oven with the door closed for 1 hour.
-This will continue to cook the cheesecake and make sure the temperature doesn't change dramatically (which can cause cracks).
+This will continue to cook the cheesecake and will keep the cheesecake at a steady temperature.
+Sharp temperature changes can cause a cheesecake to crack!

 Remove the cheesecake then leave it on your kitchen bench until it reaches room temperature.
 Then chill the cheesecake overnight.

-In other words, just WALK AWAY from your cheesecake, forget about it and pop it in the fridge when you remember.
+In other words, just WALK AWAY from your cheesecake, forget about it and chill it when you remember.

 Decorating the cheesecake